grunwaldlab/Microbe-ID/README.md

 - Customize each html file to your needs including for example ['index.html'](./index.html), ['seq-id.html'](./seq-id.html), ['geno-id.html'](./geno-id.html), ['MLST.html'](./MLST.html), ['binary-id.html'](./binary-id.html), ['about.html'](./about.html).
 Instructions for customizations are provided inside each html document as comments starting with `<!--MICROBE-ID customization: ...>`.
 Please follow the directions of these tags carefully.
 - Remove unnecessary files and add any additional pages for your site.
-- Images and additional diles can be added to the `img/` and `files/` respectively.
+- Images and additional files can be added to the `img/` and `files/` respectively.
 Images or file can be added to any of the `html` pages using HTML5.
 More information on HTML5 image tags (here)[http://www.w3schools.com/html/html_images.asp]
 - Customize each server.R and ui.R file required by shiny for each application found under [shiny-server/www](./shiny-server/www).
 - Do not modify any other files including ['validate.js'](./valdiate.js) and the `Bootstrap_files/` folder.
 - In case the user wants to modify the `.gitignore` file, please do not remove the files present originally.